eskns/styledwindcss/README.md

 Note that tw and styled.input are both functions and both are called with a tagged template literal with interpolations.
 It is just that styled.input is called inside an interpolation of the tagged template literal passed to tw.
 Use of && or &&& is necessary to prevent tailwindcss from overwriting the styled-components styles.
 The above example assumes that a theme was created using the ThemeProvider from @emotion/react.

+You first pass all the tailwindcss utility classes to tw and then pass an interpolation (the stuff in ${...}).
+Inside that interpolation you can call any styled-component and pass it another tagged template literal with interpolations.